The Council holds a register of lost or found dogs.

 Failure to have a dog collar

-The Control of Dogs Order 1992 specifies that every dog while on a highway or in a public place shall wear a collar and identity tag with the name and address of the owner attached.
-If your dog has a collar and tag every attempt will be made to return the dog home without the necessity of it having to go into kennels and incurring charges.
+The Control of Dogs Order 1992 states that when it is in a public place, every dog must wear a collar and identity tag with the name and address of the owner.
+If your dog has a collar and tag, we will make every effort to return your dog without charging you extra by taking it to the kennels.

-Failure to have a collar and tag on your dog without reasonable excuse is an offence, and this may result in legal proceedings being taken against you.
-If found guilty, you could be liable to a fine of up to £5000.
+It is an offence if you do not have a collar and tag on your dog.
+This may result in legal proceedings being taken against you and you could be liable to a fine of up to £5000.

 What does the law say?

 It is compulsory for a dog to be microchipped and details kept up to date with an approved database provider.
 This is covered by The Microchipping of Dogs (Wales) Regulations 2015.

 - Have their dog microchipped by a veterinary professional or an implanter who has had government approved training.
 The dog must be registered with an approved microchip database